 BsUFA II was authorized under the FDA Reauthorization Act of 2017 (FDARA) from October 1, 2017, through September 30, 2022.
-The 5-year reauthorization authorizes continued funding for FDA from FY 2018 through FY 2022 to support the efficiency and effectiveness of the biosimilar biological product review program.
-BsUFA II continues to enhance FDA's capacity to facilitate timely access to safe and effective biosimilar medicines for patients.
+The 5-year reauthorization authorized continued funding for FDA from FY 2018 through FY 2022 to support the efficiency and effectiveness of the biosimilar biological product review program.
+BsUFA II enhanced FDA's capacity to facilitate timely access to safe and effective biosimilar medicines for patients.